badt-guyz/alx-pre_course/README.md

 My first readme
+This is life
+Coding is awesome
-And it is crafted to fit individual preference
+And it is crafted to fit individual preference.
-Coding is awesom